numtide/devshell/docs/getting_started.md

 nix develop # or `direnv allow` if you want to use direnv
 ```

+Find `templates/gettingStartedExample` in this repository for a working example of the additional configuration below: `env`, `packages`, and `serviceGroups`.

 ## Adding environment variables

 Environment variables that are specific to the project can be added with the